BeatLabUCI/monarch/README.md

 <img src="monarch_logo.png" alt="drawing" width="200"/>

-# MONARCH
+MONARCH is an open-source Python package to rapidly model cardiac physiology and remodeling.
+It is developed by the BEAT Lab at UCI directed by Pim Oomen.
 MONARCH stands for Model for Open-source Numerical simulations of Arrhythmia, Remodeling, Cardiac mechanics, and Hypertrophy.

 ## Installation